We thought it would be difficult to assemble two annual editions when we started this publication a number of years ago. As it turns out, it is.

 This almost constant change in layouts to accommodate every-changing screens has resulted in the removal of a number of artist feature stories.
 We have reformatted and relaunched a number of these from the earliest and now gone editions... take a look here: Archived Artist Stories

-I am thrilled and honored to report that I have been allowed to join Artist Auto a European group of automotive themed artists.
-I am also really excited about the opportunity to exhibit with this talented group at their annual show at Retromobile in Paris, France next February.
+I am thrilled and honored to report that I have been allowed to join Artist Auto, a European group of automotive themed artists, at their annual show at Retromobile in Paris, France next February.
 Look for a complete… and completely personal… report on the show in the spring 2018 issue.

 I very rarely miss the annual AFAS show at Pebble Beach, in fact only two or three times in the last 28 years.
 I did not attend this year.
 One of the perks of being the publisher is that I get to assign the story to myself and Cathy (my wife) for photography.
 It is a story I have always enjoyed working on.
 However, this year, the AFAS Premier Show is presented by our west coast correspondent Wallace Wyss with photography from a number of sources but primarily by Bill Michalak.
 Review their outstanding work here: AFAS at Pebble Beach 2017